 Apple Store Ginza in the news

 Since its opening, Apple Store Ginza has been in the news a couple more times.
-In 2011, it was heavily featured on the news after Steve Jobs’ death, when it became a gathering point for Japanese Apple fans to pay tribute to Apple’s late co-founder and CEO.
+In 2011, it was heavily featured on the news after Steve Jobs’ death, when it became a gathering point for Japanese Apple fans to pay tribute to the company’s innovative CEO.

-Have you been to Apple Store Ginza?
+Did you ever make it to the Apple Store in Ginza?
 Have you ever attended the opening of an Apple store?
 Leave your comments below.